-What Is Probate?
+What Is Probate in Illinois?

 Strategies to Avoid Probate in Illinois

-A living trust is one of the most effective ways to keep your estate out of probate.
-By transferring your assets into the trust during your lifetime, you retain control as trustee and can name beneficiaries to receive property without court involvement.
+1. Create a Revocable Living Trust A living trust is one of the most effective ways to keep your estate out of probate in Illinois.
+By transferring your assets into the trust during your lifetime, you retain control as trustee and can name beneficiaries to receive property without any court involvement.

-Many financial accounts—like life insurance, retirement plans, and payable-on-death (POD) or transfer-on-death (TOD) accounts—allow you to name beneficiaries.
-These assets pass directly to your chosen recipients, bypassing probate.
+2. Use Beneficiary Designations Many financial accounts — like life insurance, retirement plans, and payable-on-death (POD) or transfer-on-death (TOD) accounts — allow you to name beneficiaries directly.
+These assets pass straight to your chosen recipients, completely bypassing probate in Illinois.

-Real estate, bank accounts, and other assets titled jointly with rights of survivorship automatically transfer to the surviving owner upon death.
-Just make sure joint ownership fits your overall plan, since it gives the co-owner immediate rights.
+3. Hold Property Jointly with Rights of Survivorship Real estate, bank accounts, and other assets titled jointly with rights of survivorship automatically transfer to the surviving owner upon death.
+Just make sure joint ownership fits your overall plan, since it gives the co-owner immediate rights to the property.

-Illinois law allows you to record a Transfer-on-Death (TOD) deed for real estate.
-This lets you name a beneficiary for your home or other property, and it doesn’t take effect until you pass away.
+4. Set Up a Transfer-on-Death Instrument for Real Estate Illinois law allows you to record a Transfer-on-Death (TOD) deed for real estate.
+This lets you name a beneficiary for your home or other property without it taking effect until you pass away — a simple but powerful tool for avoiding probate in Illinois.

-Strategic gifting can reduce the size of your estate, leaving fewer assets to go through probate.
-Just be sure to consider tax rules and keep enough resources for yourself.
+5. Give Assets as Gifts During Your Lifetime Strategic gifting can reduce the size of your estate, leaving fewer assets subject to probate in Illinois.
+Just be sure to consider gift tax rules and keep enough resources for your own needs.

-When Probate Might Still Be Necessary
+When Probate in Illinois May Still Be Necessary

 • You own property solely in your name without beneficiary designations.